apache/arrow/dev/README.md

 remote.

-NOTE: It may take some time (a few hours) between when you complete the setup at GitBox, and when your github account will be added as a committer.
+NOTE: It may take some time (a few hours) between when you complete the setup at GitBox, and when your GitHub account will be added as a committer.

 ## How to merge a Pull request